-The APPG explicitly focuses on all strands of hate crime and speech (race, sexual orientation, religious, disability, transgender), and we are particularly keen on teasing out common themes, as well as potential divergences between the various hate crime strands.
+The APPG explicitly focuses on all strands of hate crime and hate speech (sex, race, sexual orientation, religion or belief, disability, gender identity), and we are particularly keen on teasing out common themes, as well as potential divergences between the various hate crime strands.

 To do this, the APPG invites submissions whilst considering the following questions:

 Status Quo – What is the situation today?

 - What is the extent of hate crime and speech that is experienced by individuals or communities and what form does it take?

 - How does experiencing hate crime and hate speech impact on individuals, communities and their values?

 - How does online hate speech and hate crime impact on community cohesion?
 Is there a link?

 - How does hate crime and hate speech contribute to extremism, including intra-community sectarianism?

 - How does hate speech and bullying impact children and young people in schools and educational institutions?